-Merchants and partners use HTTPS to securely connect with PayPal’s servers.
+Merchants and partners use HTTPS to connect with PayPal servers securely.
 We use the Transport Layer Security (TLS) protocol to encrypt these communications.
-To ensure the security of our systems and adhere to industry best practices, PayPal is updating its services to require TLS 1.2 for all HTTPS connections.
+To ensure our systems' security and adhere to industry best practices, we are updating our services to require TLS 1.2 for all HTTPS connections.
 At this time, PayPal will also require HTTP/1.1 for all connections.
 To help us avoid any disruption to your service, you'll need to check that your systems are ready for this change by 30 June 2018.
 To help you understand the areas of your integration that still require work, we'll conduct brief rounds of testing throughout June to demonstrate the upgraded security experience.

-The Payflow testing endpoints will only allow TLS 1.2 and HTTP/1.1 connections:
+These endpoints only allow TLS 1.2 and HTTP/1.1 connections:

 The Production endpoints will only allow TLS 1.2 and HTTP/1.1 connections:

-For additional help, we have put together language-specific testing notes for common environments.
+We’ve put together language-specific testing notes for common environments.
 We expect significant impact to Java environments, including Android.
 Other environments, including .NET, PHP, Ruby, Python and Node.js, may also be affected.
-For complete details, see:Language-Specific Testing Notes

 For full details read our Language-Specific Testing Notes